 These days there’s plenty of vegan food in Manchester to choose from, and about time too.

-It’s clear that ethical eating is on the rise, with vegan cooking becoming more mainstream month by month (remember Veganuary?).
+It’s clear that ethical eating is on the rise, with vegan cooking becoming more mainstream month by month (or, maybe just Veganuary, for those still testing the waters).
 As ever, the restaurant scene is one step ahead, and even meat-eaters will be aware of the increasing number of vegan dishes available at their favourite restaurant.

 Vegetarians are well served around Manchester, but it’s time to focus on the restaurants with the tastiest vegan meals.
-So whether you’re a proud vegan or merely curious, let us guide you towards the best vegan food in Manchester.
+So whether you’re a proud vegan or merely curious, let us guide you towards some of the best food choices for vegans in Manchester.

 Here are our picks